 - A concise and informative title keep in mind that the title is your first opportunity to catch the eye of readers.
-Titles that are "questions" or overuse "novel" are generally discouraged. - The full name(s) of all author(s) in the preferred order of authorship - The affiliation(s) and address(es) of the author(s).
+Titles that are "questions" or use the word "novel" are strongly discouraged. - The full name(s) of all author(s) in the preferred order of authorship - The affiliation(s) and address(es) of the author(s).
 If different for some or all of the authors, footnotes are used (i.e., superscripted 1, 2, etc.) to identify which author is associated with which institution. - The e-mail address and telephone number of the corresponding author. - A shortened title to be used as a running title (max 80 characters including spaces) - The manuscript category